Andrettin/Wyrmsun/readme.txt

 - Gnomish, goblin and kobold units now have greater accuracy and evasion, and they no longer have a greater proportion of piercing damage than others.
 - Added "Reckless" (-1 Evasion) and "Clumsy" (-1 Accuracy, -1 Evasion) traits, and changed other traits to give modifiers to accuracy/evasion where appropriate.
 - The Skutan now has blond and gray hair-color variations for its icons (by b_o).
+- Dwarven Steelclads and Thanes now deal more damage.

 * Upgrades
 - Added Masonry upgrade (increases building HP and armor, and allows upgrade to guard towers) for the Dwarves, Goblins and Teutons (graphics by Leo).